 Therefore, rapporteur would like to first confirm if companies are with the same understanding on the above analysis, and we can then further discuss if the UE should keep T325 running in this mobility case, in phase II discussion..

-Proposal 2a: (To be captured in chairman notes) The UE will not deprioritize the NR frequencies if T325 is stopped.
+Proposal 2a: Further discuss in Phase II if the UE will not deprioritize the NR frequencies if T325 is stopped.

 Proposal 2b: Further discuss if the UE should keep T325 running in this mobility case, in phase II.